Sport in South Korea: Golf

 Golf is very popular in South Korea.
 It is often thought that this is linked to the fact that golf is considered a status symbol.
 Membership in golf clubs in South Korea is considerably more expensive than in Japan or the US.

 Yang Yong-eun won the 2009 PGA Championship, the first Asian player to win a men's major tournament.
 K. J. Choi won eight PGA Tour events, including the 2011 Players Championship, and also claimed two top 5s at the Masters Tournament.
 Yang and Choi were selected for the Presidents Cup international team multiple times.

 South Korea is especially strong in women's golf; 47 Koreans play on the world's leading women's tour, the LPGA Tour.
 Notable players include Pak Se-ri, who won five major tournaments from 1998 to 2006 and 25 LPGA Tour events; Inbee Park, who has won seven major tournaments since 2008 and 21 LPGA Tour events; and Jiyai Shin, Ryu So-yeon, Chun In-gee, Park Sung-hyun and Ko Jin-young, who have won two major tournaments each.

 The two professional tours are the Korean Tour for men and the LPGA of Korea Tour for women.

 Handball

 The South Korea women's national handball team is one of two non-European countries to have won the World Championship and the only one to have captured Olympic gold.

-Rugby union

-Rugby union is played to some degree in South Korea, with the Korean team being currently ranked 31st in the world (as of December 2021) in the current IRB world rankings.
-Korea has been participating in the Asia Rugby Championship since 1969, with 5 total first-place finishes.
-In the two most recent Asia Rugby Championships (2018 and 2019), South Korea has finished both times as the runner-up.
-Most of South Korea's national rugby team players play their club rugby in Japan as South Korea doesn't have a professional league.
-The national rugby sevens side finished third in the Asian qualifier for the 2016 Summer Olympics, reaching the final qualifying tournament, but was unable to proceed past first-round group play in the final qualifier.